- Why bother?

 I don’t intend to write an introduction to deep learning here; that ground has been tilled already.

-But here are some handy links to resources I frequently use.
+But here are some handy links to resources I frequently use and a bit of under-discussed background.

 To be specific, deep learning is